-At our recent neighborhood block party I fielded many questions about my apple harvest, so I figured I would offer up some tips in a blog post on what worked well for me.
+At our recent neighborhood block party I fielded many questions about my fruit harvest, so I figured I would offer up some tips in a blog post on what worked well for me.
 I grew Granny Smith apples and Golden Delicious apples and harvested about 20 apples off of three trees.

 Cross Pollinators.
 Be careful with what type of fruit trees you buy.
 You usually need more than one variety to ensure cross pollination and subsequent fruit.
-I also have a pear tree, but because it’s partner died, I did not have any pears this year.
+I also have a pear tree, but because its partner died, I did not have any pears this year.

 Spray for Pests.
+Are you wondering when to spray apple trees in Ohio?
 Many people have difficulty growing fruit due to pests.
 I spray dormant oil on the trees starting March, right before buds appear on the trees.
 The oil helps smother young insects and their eggs.

 Proper Pruning.
 A good time to prune s late winter, before the trees bloom and grow a lot of leaves.
-Contrary to what you may think, having more branches on a tree does not increase your apple harvest.
+Contrary to what you may think, having more branches on a tree does not increase your harvest.

 Combat Critters.
-Where I live deer are the main threat to my apple harvest.
+Where I live deer are the main threat to my harvest.
 They have chewed on the branches in the past, but as far as I can tell they did not eat any of my apples.
 I continue to spray with Liquid Fence, starting in March and continuously until the fruit has been picked.

 For more information on how to prune fruit trees, battle pests and spray fruit trees, check out the Midwest Home Fruit Production Guide provided by The Ohio State University Extension Office.